 Schemas

-• Has an id, which is unique across all schemas,
+, which is unique across all schemas, - Has a

-• Has a name, which is a human-readable name for the schema,
+, which is a human-readable name for the schema, - Has an optional

-• Has an optional description, which is a human-readable description of the schema,
+, which is a human-readable description of the schema, - Has a

 Each field:

-• Has a name, which is unique within the schema,
+, which is unique within the schema, - Has a

-• Has a type, which is one of the primitive types listed below,
+, which is one of the primitive types listed below, - Has an optional

-• Has an optional description, which is a human-readable description of the field,
+, which is a human-readable description of the field, - May specify

-• May specify required: true to indicate that the field is required,
+to indicate that the field is required, - May specify

-• May specify multiple: true to indicate that the field is an array of the specified type,
+to indicate that the field is an array of the specified type, - Has a

 The primitive types are: